duckdb/duckdb-web/docs/sql/statements/export.md

 IMPORT DATABASE 'target_directory';
 ```

-For details regarding the writing of Parquet files, see the [Parquet Files page in the Data Import section](../../data/parquet/overview#writing-to-parquet-files), and the [Copy Statement page](copy).
+For details regarding the writing of Parquet files, see the [Parquet Files page in the Data Import section](../../data/parquet/overview#writing-to-parquet-files), and the [`COPY` Statement page](copy).

 ## Syntax